codespeaknet/puppet/README.md

 ```

-**Be aware that the cronjob will overwrite any change and/or commit!**
+**Be aware that the cronjob will overwrite any change and/or commit in the repository!**

 To run puppet for real